intel/wult/content/pages/user-guide.rst

 =========================

 Before you start *wult*, you should know which delayed interrupt device you are going to use (see 'wult scan').
-Please, make sure to go through `this section <#irq-source>`_ so that you understand various important settings like PCIe ASPM for the "nic" method.
+Please, make sure to go through `this section <../index.html#irq-source>`_ so that you understand various important settings like PCIe ASPM for the "nic" method.

 The basic way to start *wult* is by running 'wult start DeviceID', and 'DeviceID's are provided by 'wult scan'.
 For example, to run *wult* with the TSC deadline timer, use: ::